• Skip to primary navigation

 If you need to substitute rosemary for pre-ground parsley flakes in a recipe, crush the dried leaves with your fingers until it resembles snowflakes or finely chops the fresh rosemary before adding it to dishes like salads and stews.

-With its intense flavor profile and distinctive aroma, rosemary can become an essential kitchen herb for many delicious recipes.
+With its intense flavor and distinctive aroma, rosemary can become an essential kitchen herb for many delicious recipes.

 Andrew Gray